The solution

 - Reduce traffic congestion, 19M cars in Canada.

-According to a USA study published in 2009 , few people find the bicycle unuseful for distances greater than 5 km (3 miles), this would represent 85% of all cycling trips.
-The average car journey reaches 15.5 km in the USA.
-The average commute to work is 19.5 km.
+According to a USA study published in 2009, few people find the bicycle useful for distances greater than 5 km (3 miles).
+Thus, 85% of all cycling trips cover less than 5 km!
+In contrast, the average car journey reaches 15.5 km in the USA and the average commute to work is 19.5 km.
+We can conclude that the bicycle is not a viable alternative to the car.

 Cycling facts